richardbatty/good-technology-project/_problems/diagnostics_for_the_developing_world.md

 ![image alt text](/assets/images/diagnostics_dalys_saved.png)

-We haven’t looked closely yet at the methodology behind this estimates, although given the source, we think it would be difficult to do better than these estimates without a great deal of domain-relevant expertise.
+We haven’t looked closely yet at the methodology behind this estimates, but given the source we think it would be difficult to do better than these estimates without a great deal of domain-relevant expertise.

 These potential impacts are huge.
 However, it’s important to remember that your project’s expected impact will likely be significantly lower for several reasons: